Successful projects have many fathers. Unsuccessful projects are orphans.

 FINAL WORDS

 Because Alesa Vaic has left us at this place in history, and because we will not meet him again, we want to write a few words about how his life continued.
 He started a combination of a tube company and amplifier building company, but he lost the production facilities of electron tubes soon after.
 With some tubes he was indeed able to build, and some old AVVT stock, he managed to set up a small production of hand made amplifiers.
 The father of his wife Agatha build the wooden chassis, and Alesa hand-soldered the amplifiers by himself.
 His wife Agatha sold a small piece of forest they inherited, to bring in some cash.
 It did not work out.
 Not financially, not with the tube production, and not with Agatha.
 They divorced, and Alesa Vaic disappeared from the HiFi scene completely.
-Some years later, he was seen by somebody, selling used cars, but I never heard anything about him any more, ever since.
+Some years later, he was seen by somebody, selling used cars, but myself never heard anything about him any more, ever since 2001.